alazaroc/blog-web-code/_posts/2022-06-04-aws-security-hub-deep-dive.md

 - CIS AWS Foundations Benchmark
 - PCI DSS

-> Enable this service is a MUST and a quick win to improve your security posture.
-Just for enabling some Security standards you will receive security alerts (findings).
+> Enabling this service is a MUST and a quick win to improve your security posture.
+Just by enabling some security rules you will receive security alerts (findings).
 {: .prompt-tip }

 ---

 ### How it works

-To maintain a **complete view** of your security posture in AWS, you need to **integrate multiple tools and services** including
+To maintain a **complete view** of your security posture on AWS, you need to **integrate multiple tools and services** including

 - Threat detections from <kbd>Amazon GuardDuty</kbd>,
 - vulnerabilities scan from <kbd>Amazon Inspector</kbd>,